shoesCodeFor/100-days-of-code/log.md

 **Thoughts**:  Somedays I feel like I am truly starting from scratch.
 Some of the advanced web apps I saw tonight makes me realize I need to pick up the pace on my learning speed.

 ** No link to work tonight.
 I will push the Angular app once I can get it to tanspile correctly. **

+### Day 3: January 17, 2017

+**Today's Progress**: I broke the timeBuilder plugin out of frustration.
+So I think that is the opposite of what goes here.
+The #100DaysOfCode told me that, "Arriving at one goal is the starting point to another."
+I hope a person told them to say that because it's good!

+**Thoughts**:  Forge ahead.

+**Link to work:** <a href="https://github.com/shoesCodeFor/jsTools/tree/master/timeBackground">JSTools/timeBackground</a>